The 10 Most Incredible Natural Attractions In Montana That Everyone Should Visit

 Earthquake Lake was created after an earthquake struck in August of 1959, killing 28 people.
 Although it did have tragic beginnings, the lake itself is beautiful, and it's fascinating to see what Mother Nature can do.

-Going into this cave feels like entering another world.
+Entering this cave in Montana feels like being transported to another world.
 You can take a guided tour during peak season, but the state park is open all year long.

 Montana is packed from border to border with natural treasures, especially the Seven Wonders of Montana.